Dollar Sign

 One of the biggest misconceptions surrounding 401K plans is that they are tax-free.
 They are not tax-free, they are tax-deferred.
 There is a big difference.
 Tax-free means you never pay taxes on the money.
 Tax-deferred means you pay taxes on the money later.
 When later?
 When you withdraw the money.

-As you withdraw money from your 401(k) plan it is taxed as ordinary income, that is like it was a paycheck.
-So, if you take $10,000 out of your 401(k) it is taxed like you earned $10,000 at a job.
+As you withdraw money from your 401(k) plan it is taxed as ordinary income, that is, like it was a paycheck.
+So, if you take $10,000 out of your 401(k), it is taxed just like you earned $10,000 at a job.
 This can make a very big difference in your retirement planning.
 For example, if you need $40,000 per year to live on during retirement, you will actually have to withdraw something closer to $50,000 per year.
-You get to spend the $40,000 and the $10,000 goes to pay your taxes.
-Pulling $10,000 extra per year out of your account will make it get smaller much faster, so it is important to plan for the effects of taxes on your 401K account.
+You will get to spend the $40,000 and the extra $10,000 goes to pay your taxes.
+Pulling $10,000 extra per year out of your account will make it smaller much faster, so it is important to plan for the effects of taxes on your 401K account.

 59 1/2 the Magic Age for 401(k) Withdrawals